 SPE 702 Culturally Responsive Teaching

-SPE 720 Introduction to ASD: Overview of Causality, Diagnosis and Advocacy
+SPE 720 Introduction to Autism Spectrum Disorders: Overview of Causality, Diagnosis, and Advocacy

 NOTE: Courses are in alpha-numeric order, not necessarily the order in which they are taken, and are subject to change.
 Please speak with an Program Manager for a course map.

 The PA Department of Education requires all teacher candidates to complete field experience competencies in certification programs.
 The Special Education Department at Saint Joseph’s University has designated activities in each course in the required curriculum to meet the state standards.

 For more information on the Teacher of the Deaf and Hard of Hearing program, call (866) 758-7670 to speak with a Program Manager, or request more information below.